A Unified Community Detection, Visualization and Analysis method: State of the art

-The vast majority of community detection techniques are not really inspired by the meaning (semantics) of the relationship between nodes.
-When considering \char`\"{}semantics\char`\"{}, it becomes necessary to focus on bipartite or \char`\"{}multi-partite\char`\"{} graphs, i.e. graphs whose nodes are divided into several separate subsets and whose edges only link nodes from different subsets.
+When considering semantics it becomes necessary to focus on bipartite or \textquotedblleft{}multi-partite\textquotedblright{} graphs i.e. graphs whose nodes are divided into several subsets, and whose edges only link nodes from different subsets.
 One example of this type of graph is the set of photos from a Facebook account along with their 'tags' \cite{MichelPlantie2011} or else the tripartite network of epistemic graphs \cite{Roth2005} linking researchers, their publications and keywords in these publications.
-Mining communities are often formed by converting a multipartite graph into a monopartite graph, through assigning a link between two nodes should they share a common property.
-Guimera \cite{Guimera2007} offered a modularity measurement for bipartite graphs, even those using a weighting parameter based on the number of shared properties, and then reduced the problem to a classical graph partitioning.
-In doing so however, semantics are lost; hence, many researchers retain the multiparty graph properties by extending the notion of modularity to these types of graphs \cite{Newman2004} or else adapting the algorithms originally designed for unipartite graphs \cite{Suzuki2009,NeubauerNicolas,Barber2007,Murata2009,Evans2009}.
-In \cite{LiuXin2010} Liu and Murata presented a new and efficient algorithm based on LPA for bipartite networks.
+Traditional methods transform the multipartite graph into a unipartite graph by assigning a link between two nodes should they share a common property.
+In doing so however semantics is lost.
+Hence many researchers retain the multiparty graph properties by extending the notion of modularity to these types of graphs and then apply algorithms originally designed for unipartite graphs \cite{Suzuki2009,NeubauerNicolas,Barber2007,Murata2009,Evans2009}\cite{LiuXin2010}.